-The period of receipt of the additional care allowance is not included in the limit of 60 days and 14 days in the calendar year for which the care allowance is due.
+The period of receiving the additional care allowance is not included in the limit of 60 days and 14 days in the calendar year for which the care allowance is due.

-In order for the insured person to be entitled to the care allowance for a sick family member, a doctor must issue an electronic medical certificate of incapacity for work, which confirms the sickness of the family member.
+In order for the insured person to be entitled to the care allowance for a sick family member, a doctor must issue an electronic medical certificates on incapacity for work, which confirms the sickness.

 The maternity allowance is payable at the rate of 80% of the basis of sickness allowance assessment.
-The basis of assessment of this allowance is calculated in the same way as the basis of the sickness allowance assessment.
+The basis for assessment of this allowance is calculated in the same way as the basis of the sickness allowance assessment.

-The expenditure on care allowances in 2021 amounted to PLN 1,728.8 million.
+The expenditure on care allowances in 2022 amounted to PLN 1,499 million.

-The Social Insurance Institution pays care allowances to employees of work establishments that report no more than 20 employees for sickness insurance.
-However, in work establishments with more than 20 employees reported for sickness insurance, the care allowance is paid by the employer during the period of insurance.
+The Social Insurance Institution pays out care allowances to employees of work establishments that report no more than 20 employees for sickness insurance.
+Whereas, in work establishments with more than 20 employees reported for sickness insurance, the care allowance during the period of insurance is paid out by the employer.